 The renowned publication DJ Mag ranked UNTOLD in the 9th position globally in its 2022 poll, overtaking more popular music festivals such as Burning Man, Lollapalooza, or Mysteryland.

-Day tickets, full-festival tickets, and VIP packages are available starting at 99 Euro.
-The sooner you buy them, the better.
-For more info about the 2024 Untold festival, check their official website.
+Currently, general access tickets start at 170 euros.
+The sooner you purchase your ticket, the better.
+For more info about the 2025 Untold festival, check their official website.

 While you’re here, you’ll be surprised to know that Cluj is Romania’s 2nd largest city and Transylvania’s unofficial capital.
 So there are many cool places to visit in Cluj.